willbrasic/Hooked_on_Flavor/README.md

 ### `Data_Analysis/HMS/Dynamic_Model/`

-The core structural estimation pipeline.
+The core structural estimation code.
 All scripts are written in Julia and parallelized for use on an HPC.

 ---